use-ink/ink-docs/docs/basics/metadata.md

     - `return_type`: The return type of the message.
     - `docs`: The message documentation.
 - `environment`: Configuration of the types that the host blockchain operates with.
-You can check default types in [Environment](https://use.ink/basics/chain-environment-types) section
+You can check default types in [Environment](https://use.ink/basics/chain-environment-types) section.
-  - `accountId`: The type describing an account address
+  - `accountId`: The type describing an account address.
-  - `balance`: The type describing balance values
+  - `balance`: The type describing balance values.
-  - `blockNumber`: The type describing a block number
+  - `blockNumber`: The type describing a block number.
   - `chainExtension`: The type describing the chain extension for the environment.
 For more information about usage and definition check [this section](https://use.ink/macros-attributes/chain-extension).
   - `maxEventTopics`: The maximum number of supported event topics provided by the runtime.